GeoDiffMM: Geometry-Guided Conditional Diffusion for Motion Magnification: Methodology

 {\flushleft \textbf{Overview.}} We aim to model intermediate motion with generative optical flow, enabling a new motion magnification paradigm.
-As shown in Fig.~\ref{fig:Sec3_overview}, the proposed GeoDiffMM comprises two stages: a motion-field modeling stage and a magnification synthesis stage.
+As shown in ~\cref{fig:Sec3_overview}, the proposed GeoDiffMM comprises two stages: a motion-field modeling stage and a magnification synthesis stage.
 The former focuses on constructing and amplifying motion priors, while the latter maps the amplified motion back to the image domain.
 In the motion field modeling stage, we first use an optical flow estimator~\cite{luo2024flowdiffuser} to extract initial flow from a pair of reference and query frames $\{I(x,0), I(x,t)\}\in\mathbb{R}^{H\times W\times 3}$, serving as an observation of displacement.
-Given that real-world estimations often contain boundary jitter and local artifacts, we design \textbf{\textit{Noise-free Optical Flow Augmentation}} at the input to perform denoising, yielding a conditional flow $\tau(x,t)$ with clearer structure and more stable boundaries.
-This conditional flow is then fed into a \textbf{\textit{Diffusion Motion Magnifier}}, which is built upon Hybrid Harmonic Magnification Encoding and Optical Flow Denoiser, semantically important motion components while suppressing content-irrelevant high-frequency perturbations, resulting in the motion-magnified flow $\tau_m(x,t)$.
-This produces is faithful to scene structure, preserving intra-region smoothness while suppressing spurious irrelevant noise.
+At first, we design a \textbf{\textit{Noise-Free Optical Flow Augmentation}} module at the input to generate a structurally reliable, noise-free motion field as synthesis supervisory flow $\tilde{\tau}_{\textnormal{ GT}}(x,t)$, while the generated synthetic optical flow along with true optical flow serve complementary data sources and alternate in training.
+Then, the conditional flows from both the synthesis pair and the real video data pair are fed into a \textbf{\textit{Diffusion Motion Magnifier}}, which is built upon Hybrid Harmonic Magnification Encoding and Optical Flow Denoiser, semantically important motion components, resulting in the motion-magnified flow $\tau_m(x,t)$ with reliable structural consistency constraints.
+This process is faithful to scene structure, preserving intra-region smoothness.
 In the magnification synthesis stage, we employ a \textbf{\textit{Flow-based Video Synthesis}} model to drive pixel-level resampling and reconstruction using the magnified flow, producing the magnified frame $I_{m}(x, t)$ at the desired strength.
-Benefiting from the Noise-free prior and diffusion-based magnification established in the motion-field modeling stage, the magnification synthesis stage reduces artifacts while enhancing key motion details, leading to more natural and stable visual magnification.
+Benefiting from the Noise-free prior and diffusion-based magnification established in the motion-field modeling stage, the magnification synthesis stage reduces undesired motion while enhancing key motion details, leading to more natural and stable visual magnification.

-\subsection{Noise-free Optical Flow Augmentation}
+\subsection{Noise-Free Optical Flow Augmentation}